TomF46/UntitledQuizApp/README.md

 3. Copy the `.env.example` file in the root of the project and rename it to `.env`.
 4. Now you can run sail by entering `/vendor/bin/sail up` or `/vendor/bin/sail up -d` for a detached process.
 This uses the docker file to create the environment required to run the application and run tests.
 5. Run migrations using `sail artisan migrate` to create the database tables.
-6. Run `sail artisan db:seed` to add a admin user to the project, see scripted setup for more information on what the seeder adds.
+6. Run `sail artisan db:seed` or `sail artisan db:seed --class=AdvancedSeeder` to add a admin user to the project, see scripted setup for more information on what each seeder adds.
 7. Run `sail artisan key:generate`
 8. Run `sail artisan passport:install` without this you wont be able to login.
 9. By default the Application will be running on localhost.